11 Best Van Generators For Boondocking

 ❌ Fewer watts

-❌ More expensive for comparable wattage rating fuel-powered van generator
+❌ More expensive for comparable wattage rated fuel-powered van generators

 There are several things to look for in a camper van generator.
 The best option will depend on how you plan to use your van generator, so I’ve explained the considerations below.

-Efficiency will also vary depending on the fuel type, so if you’re considering a dual fuel van generator each fuel type will have a different efficiency rating.
+Efficiency will also vary depending on the fuel type, so if you’re considering a dual fuel van generator each fuel type will have a different efficiency rating for the same amount of load.

 Noise Levels